Truck mix Truck Tralier Truck Truck Truck JCB

 Q: What is the lifespan of brick and stone masonry?

-A: Both brick and stone work has a long lifespan and can last for several decades with proper maintenance and care.
+A: Both brick and stone work have a long lifespan and can last for several decades with proper maintenance and care.

 Q: What is the cost difference between brick and stone masonry?